Anas-Badaoui/object-detection/README.md

 - If a person comes from the top of the screen and does a "U turn" without reaching the **bottom zone** then it won't be counted as going up. ( 4 th condition not satisfied )

 - If a person comes from the top of the screen and does a "U turn" after reaching the **bottom zone** then it will be counted as going down after reaching the **bottom zone** and as going up after reaching the **top zone**. +1 -1 = 0 so it's as if we didn't count the person that did the "U turn".

+***Problems with these counting conditions :***

+- If a person came from the bottom of the frame and started moving up and down the line of the **top zone** then it will be counted as going up many times.

+To solve this problem, we erase all the previous values of the y-coordinates list except the last one as soon as the person is counted as going up or down.

+- If a person is crossing the frame from the bottom to the top ( for example ) and for some reason it's Id changes in the **medium zone**.
+This person won't be counted as going up ( Condition 4 won't be satisfied since the previous y-coordinates would indicate that this person mysteriously appeared in the **medium zone** )

+To solve this problem, we modify the 4th condition as follows :

+- Condition 4: At least one of its previous y-coordinates should indicate that it has been in the **bottom zone** before **OR** the first element of the y-coordinates list is a coordinate of the **medium zone** ( Translatable as : the person **randomly appeared** in the **medium zone** ).

+### Remaining problem in counting :

+If a person does a U turn in the medium zone and it's id changes for some reason then it will be counted ( Modified 4 th condition ).